 Symptoms may range from mild to severe when they appear.

-Some women are born with cervical ectropion.
+Some people are born with cervical ectropion.
 The following factors might also contribute:

 - Hormonal changes: Cervical ectropion may occur due to fluctuations in hormone levels.
 It is most common in people who are of reproductive age.
 Individuals who have already had menopause rarely get cervical ectropion.